jcubic/jquery-terminal-wiki/Getting-Started.md

 ### Accessing Terminal Object

-Terminal object have useful methods that you can invoke, whole list of methods in API documentation.
-To access this object, which is jQuery object with more methods, you can use:
+Terminal object have useful methods that you can invoke; the whole list of methods is in the API documentation.
+To access this object, which is a standard jQuery object with additional methods, you can use:

-* value returned by the plugin:
+* the object value returned by the plugin:

 ```javascript
 var term = $('#terminal').terminal(function(command) {